eiskalteschatten/BookJournal/README.md

 ## Roadmap

 ### 0.5.0
+- Print a book
+- Export book as PDF
+- Find new source for high-resolution book covers

+### 0.6.0
 - Link books (relates to, is translation of, etc)
 - Webcam-scanning of bar codes
 - Multiple languages (initially English, German, French, Spanish)
-- Find new source for high-resolution book covers
 - Check for duplicate books (based on title, author, ISBN)

 ### 1.0